-where $rule_tac$ is a tactic that applies an introduction rule and exI corresponds to the introduction of the existential quantification.
+where rule\tac is a tactic that applies an introduction rule, and exI corresponds to the introduction of the existential quantification.

-In the same way, the datatype command allows one to define inductive datatypes.
-This command introduces a datatype using a list of constructors.
+Similarly, the datatype command allows the definition of inductive datatypes.
+It introduces a datatype using a list of constructors.
 For instance, a logical compiler is invoked for the following introduction of the type option: